brundinm/brundinm/README.md

-I have written code in the following programming languages (note: the category groupings below are not entirely discrete or mutually exclusive, but the categories do provide a useful framing device):
+I have written code in the following programming languages (note: the category groupings below are not entirely discrete or mutually exclusive, but the categories do provide a useful framing structure):

 - Compiled languages
   - ActionScript